crate/cratedb-mcp/README.md

 server-sent events (SSE), or HTTP Streams (streamable-http).

 To use the MCP server, you need a [client that supports][MCP clients] the protocol.
-The most notable ones are ChatGPT, Claude, Cline, Cursor, GitHub Copilot, Mistral AI, OpenAI Agents SDK, Windsurf, and others.
+The most notable ones are ChatGPT, Claude, Cline Bot, Cursor, GitHub Copilot, Mistral AI, OpenAI Agents SDK, Windsurf, and others.

 The `uvx` launcher command is provided by the [uv] package manager.
-The [installation docs](#install) section includes guidelines how to install it on your machine.
+The [installation docs](#install) section includes guidelines on how to install it on your machine.

 #### Claude, Cursor, Windsurf